-Course Number: FO222 Offered In: 10 Credits: 1 per course Level: On level Prerequisites: Orchestra I and audition required
+Course Number: FO222

+Prerequisites: Orchestra I and audition

 Description: This course is designed for the student who has developed some proficiency in performance skills.
 Tone production, technical facility, and musicianship are taught as each relates to performance.
 Participants are involved in numerous performances and competitions throughout the year.
 Placement in this course is by audition only.
 Students are required to purchase some materials and the cost may vary depending on the orchestra program and level of study.